 A: Following the Distribution, we will be a public company and Cablevision will have no continuing stock ownership interest in us.
-In connection with the Distribution, we and Cablevision will enter into a Distribution Agreement and have entered or will enter into several other agreements for the purpose of accomplishing the distribution of our common stock to Cablevision's common stockholders.
+In connection with the Distribution, we and Cablevision have entered into a Distribution Agreement and have entered or will enter into several other agreements for the purpose of accomplishing the distribution of our common stock to Cablevision's common stockholders.
 These agreements also will govern our relationship with Cablevision subsequent to the Distribution and provide for the allocation of employee benefit, tax and some other liabilities and obligations attributable to periods prior to the Distribution.
 These agreements will also include arrangements with respect to transition services and a number of ongoing commercial relationships.
-The Distribution Agreement will provide that we and Cablevision agree to provide each other with appropriate indemnities with respect to liabilities arising out of the businesses being transferred to us by Cablevision.
+The Distribution Agreement provides that we and Cablevision agree to provide each other with appropriate indemnities with respect to liabilities arising out of the businesses being transferred to us by Cablevision.
 We are also party to other arrangements with Cablevision and its subsidiaries, such as affiliation agreements covering our programming networks.
 See "Certain Relationships and Related Party Transactions."
-Following the Distribution, both we and Cablevision will both be controlled by Charles F. Dolan, members of his family and certain related family entities.
+Following the Distribution, both we and Cablevision will be controlled by Charles F. Dolan, our Executive Chairman, members of his family and certain related family entities.

-Following the Distribution, of the members of our Board of Directors will also be directors of Cablevision, and several of our directors will continue to serve as officers or employees of Cablevision concurrently with their service on our Board of Directors.
+There is an overlap between the senior management of the Company and Cablevision.
+Charles F. Dolan serves as the Executive Chairman of the Company and will continue to serve as the Chairman of Cablevision.
+In addition, immediately following the Distribution, eight of the members of our Board of Directors will also be directors of Cablevision, and several of our directors will continue to serve as officers or employees of Cablevision concurrently with their service on our Board of Directors.